otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 **Alice**

 1. Receives the DAKE-2 message from the Prekey Server.
-1. Checks that the receiver instance tag from the message matches your instance tag.
+1. Checks that the receiver instance tag from the message matches their instance tag.
 If it is not, rejects the message and does not send anything further.
 1. Retrieves the ephemeral public keys for the Prekey Server (encoded in the